Who is affected?

 -

-A supply of goods outside the EU (Article 14a, paragraph 1 of Directive VAT ).
+A delivery of goods outside the EU (Article 14a, paragraph 1 of the Directive VAT).

 -

-A supply of goods within the EU (Article 14a, paragraph 2 of Directive VAT ).
+A delivery of goods within the EU (Article 14a, paragraph 2 of the Directive VAT).

-This delivery, which is considered to be carried out between companies, is exempt from VAT , recognizing the right to deduction for the supplier (articles 136 bis and 169, letter b), of Directive VAT ).
+This delivery, which is considered to be made between companies, is exempt from VAT, recognising the right to deduction for the supplier (Articles 136a and 169(b) of the Directive VAT).
 The supplier must issue an invoice to the electronic interface in accordance with the rules of the Member State where the delivery takes place.

 -